 Deciding that she wanted to make this her career in films, Laura got in touch with some of the major studios.
 However, they wouldn't hire her because she wasn't a union member, and she needed to have a job to be in the union – the standard problem for most novices wanting film careers.

-But, she did not give up.
+But, she never gave up.
 She got smart and contacted several independent movie companies.
-She did her homework and found out those who work on films for independents don't have to be union members.
-With some persistence, she managed to talk her way into a job as a makeup assistant on a biker movie, helping the makeup artist, do whatever needed to be done.
+She did her homework and found out those who work on independent films were not necessarily union members.
+With some persistence, she managed to talk her way into a job as a makeup assistant on a biker movie, helping the makeup artist do whatever needed to be done.

-As these things happened, one thing led to another, and eventually she got a job working on a horror film, helping to create and do the makeup for the monster in the movie.
-Although the work wasn’t easy, she really enjoyed herself.
+As these things happened, one thing led to another, and eventually, she got a job working on a horror film, helping to create and do the makeup for the monster in the movie.
+Although the work wasn’t easy, she enjoyed herself.

-Today she’s still working for independent movie companies on horror, science fiction, and biking films.
-She still doesn't have a union card, but she is making a good living at doing what she does best -- creating monsters as a career in film.
+Today she’s still working for independent film companies that produce horror, science fiction, and biking movies.
+She doesn't have a union card, but she is making a good living at doing what she does best, creating monsters as a career in film.

-Laura’s advice for those who want to do special effects makeup is to a get a job selling cosmetics.
+Laura’s advice for those who want to do special effects makeup is to get a job selling cosmetics.
 “Once you learn the basics,” she says, “you can offer to do makeup for school and community theaters, or talk to your friends into letting you practice on them.
 The important thing,” she asserts, “is to practice your craft.”

 Mike came out to Hollywood from Chicago.
 He had no definite plans, yet knew he wanted to work in film.
-So he wandered around working in temporary jobs in the film business going to productions feeling awkward and confused with much hesitation and some embarrassing mistakes.
-He worked as production assistant until someone offered him a job at camera assistant.
+So he wandered around working in temporary jobs in the film business, going to productions feeling awkward and confused with much hesitation and some embarrassing mistakes.
+He worked as a production assistant until someone offered him a job as a camera assistant.